Telling the bees

-Telling the bees is a tradition in many European countries in which bees would be told of important events in their keeper's lives such as deaths, births, marriages and departures and returns in the household.
-If the custom was omitted or forgotten and the bees were not "put into mourning" then it was believed a penalty would be paid, such as the bees leaving their hive, stopping the production of honey or dying.
+Telling the bees is a Western European tradition in which bees are told of important events, including deaths, births, marriages and departures and returns in the keeper's household.
+The custom is known in England, Ireland, Wales, Germany, Netherlands, France, Switzerland, Bohemia (now in Czechia) and the United States.
+In the USA, if the custom was omitted or forgotten and the bees were not "put into mourning," then it was believed a penalty would be paid, such as the bees leaving their hive, stopping the production of honey, or dying.

 History and origins

 Little is known about the origins of this practice, although there is some unfounded speculation that it is loosely derived from or perhaps inspired by ancient Aegean notions about bees' ability to bridge the natural world and the afterlife.

-The custom is best known in England but has also been recorded in Ireland, Wales, Germany, Netherlands, France, Switzerland, Bohemia and the United States.
 One Lincolnshire report from the mid 19th century notes,At all weddings and funerals they give a piece of the wedding-cake or funeral biscuit to the bees, informing them at the same time of the name of the party married or dead.
 If the bees do not know of the former, they become very irate, and sting every body within their reach; and if they are ignorant of the latter they become sick, and many of them die.

-After the death of Queen Elizabeth II, the Royal Beekeeper, John Chapple, informed the bees of Buckingham Palace and Clarence House of her passing and the ascension of King Charles III.
-Chapple described the practice to the press as such: "You knock on each hive and say, 'The mistress is dead, but don't you go.
+After the death of Queen Elizabeth II in 2022, the Royal Beekeeper, John Chapple, told the bees of Buckingham Palace and Clarence House of her death and the accession of King Charles III.
+Chapple said: "You knock on each hive and say, 'The mistress is dead, but don't you go.
 Your master will be a good master to you.'"

 Variations

 Death and funerals

-Following a death in the household there were several ways in which bees were to be informed and therefore put into proper mourning.
+Following a death in the household, there were several ways in which bees were to be informed and therefore put into proper mourning.

 The process is described in 1901 work of Samuel Adams Drake A book of New England legends and folk lore in prose and poetry: ...goodwife of the house to go and hang the stand of hives with black, the usual symbol of mourning, she at the same time softly humming some doleful tune to herself.
 One such ‘tune’ from Nottinghamshire had the woman (either a spouse or other caretaker) say "The master's dead, but don't you go; Your mistress will be a good mistress to you."
 Another similar oration recorded in Germany went "Little bee, our lord is dead; Leave me not in my distress."

-Another method involved the male head of the household approaching the hive and knocking gently on it until "the bees’ attention was thus secured" and then saying "in a low voice that such or such a person - mentioning the name - was dead."
+Another method involved the male head of the household approaching the hive and knocking gently on it until "the bees’ attention was thus secured" and then saying "in a low voice that such or such a person—mentioning the name—was dead."
 The key to the family home could also be used as a knocker.